ianyh/Amethyst/README.md

 *Amethyst stopped working.*

-Try disabling and reenabling Accessibility permissions for Amethyst.
+Try disabling and reenabling Accessibility permissions for Amethyst and then relaunch it.
 I know, it's arcane and weird but frequently fixes issues arrising from code signature issues, which may be the cause here.

 For anything else open an issue or email me.